craedl/craedl-sdk-python/README.md

 ```

 Log into your Craedl account at [Craedl.org] and generate an API access token by
 clicking the key icon in the `My Craedl` card.
-Copy your token and paste it as
+Copy your token and paste it when
-an argument of the `craedl-token` command:
+prompted after running the following command:

 ```
-craedl-token <API-access-token>
+python -m craedl
 ```

 Now you can use Python to access your Craedl, for example: